The Smuggler is back once again for 2020 and we’re making the 7th the biggest yet!

 Bike Shed was so chuffed with the feedback received again last year, thank you so much to everyone who came and rode, it was an amazing day.
-We’ve kept the 40 mile ride added in 2015, giving more choice or for anyone that fancies a step up from the 20 mile route.
-The extra ‘Booty’ climbs will be ever present again, giving riders a chance to ride 2 optional hills for extra free beer back at HQ!
-They were a huge success last year with over 300 riders taking on the challenge, and guzzling lots of free beer for their brave endeavour!
+As before, we’ll have 4 thrilling routes consisting of 25, 40, 50 and 80 miles.
+The extra ‘Booty Climbs’ will be ever present again, giving riders a chance to ride 2 optional hills for extra free beer back at HQ!
+They were a huge success last year with over 300 riders taking on the challenge and guzzling lots of free beer for their brave endeavours!